Author: site admin

 1957 or 1958

-On the designated donation day, I arrived fifteen minutes before the doors of Trinity opened.
+On donation day, I arrived fifteen minutes before the doors of Trinity opened.
 To pass the time, I paced the nearby labyrinth with a loaded dolly that trailed behind like an unsteady pilgrim who carted your sleeping sack, a case of bottled water, hand sanitizer, and a blanket.

 Guided by the twists and turns of an ancient pattern, I meditated on the evolving, looping journey of the sleeping bag — from Midway Island to landlocked Midwest, United States to Canada, Cold War to global pandemic, Navy to non-military encampment, father to daughter, car trunk to dolly, labyrinth to arched door.